Does Caplyta cause weight gain?

 Caplyta (lumateperone) treatment is not associated with the weight gain that some other antipsychotic drugs are.
 Caplyta is an atypical antipsychotic that is used to treat schizophrenia and bipolar depression in adults.

-Results from a number of trials combined together showed that the weight gain observed in patients treated with Caplyta was similar to the weight gain observed in patients who received placebo.
+Results from a number of clinical trials combined together showed that the weight gain observed in patients treated with Caplyta was similar to the weight gain observed in patients who received placebo.

-Positive results were also reported by a study that followed patients for one year after they switched from standard of care to Caplyta.
+Positive results were also reported by a trial that followed patients for one year after they switched from standard of care to Caplyta.
 Significant improvements in mean body weight were observed during the year of treatment (-2.1 kg, P <0.001) when mean body weights from the beginning and end of the year were compared.
 Significant reductions in body mass index (BMI) and waist circumference were also observed.

 References